hmchen47/DataScience/Notes/p01-Bayesian.md

     + _outcome measure_: the true underlying parameters of interest
     + _statistical model_
       + the probabilistic relationship btw the parameter(s) of interest and the observed data
-      + relationship on mathematics or in such a way to allow its mathematic form to be unambiguously obtained by a competent reader
+      + relationship on mathematics or in such a way to allow its mathematical form to be unambiguously obtained by a competent reader
       + any model selection procedure, whether Bayesian or not
     + _prospective Bayesian analysis?_
       + whether the prior and any loss function were constructed preceding the data collection